jduell12/Rebase_example/README.md

 Walk through of how to resolve a git rebase issue.

-Here is a CHANGE to the readMe.md.
+Here is a change to the readMe.md!

 Another CHANGE!
 Yaaay!